Vumelana Governance Award

 Moletele community traditional dancersThe slider allows having unlimited amount of images with their titles and descriptions.
 The slider uses autogenerated shortcodes making it easier for the users to add it to the custom location.

 Maitjene Community Development Trust 1st prize winners 2015Executive Mayor Rakgaole, Chairperson Clive Mashele, Vuyo Masisi, and Provincila Land Claims Commissioner Tele Maphoto

 Maitjene Community Development Trust Community members

 Marobala-O-Itsoše CPA 2nd prize winners 2015Vuyo Masisi, Communications and Stakeholder Relations Manager, hands over prize to CPA and community leadership

-The Vumelana Advisory Fund in partnership with the Ford Foundation launched the Vumelana Governance Award in March 2014.
+Vumelana in partnership with the Ford Foundation launched the Vumelana Governance Award in March 2014.
 Over the last two years, five communities have already been recipients of this prestigious award.
 In 2015 the Maitjene Community Development Trust and the Marobala-O-Itsose Communal Property Association were awarded the first and second prizes.